Redang Airport

 Redang Airport is an airport on Redang Island, Kuala Nerus District, Terengganu, Malaysia.
 The airport was briefly closed in 2009 for runway expansion, reopening on 16 April 2009.

 The runway lies along the base of a long ridge immediately to the west.
 Another ridge runs parallel 1 km to the east.
-South approach and departure are over the water.
+South approach and departure are over the water, of the South China Sea.